Impact

 They fought for clean air.
 They didn’t know they were part of a gas industry campaign

-Residents around the ports of L.A. and Long Beach were paid to show support for natural gas trucks at community hearings.
+Residents around the ports of Los Angeles and Long Beach were paid to show support for natural gas trucks at community hearings

 In the Southeast, power company money flows to news sites that attack their critics